afollestad/material-dialogs/README.md

 The Gradle dependency is available via [jCenter](https://bintray.com/drummer-aidan/maven/material-dialogs/view). jCenter is the default Maven repository used by Android Studio.

+The minimum API level supported by this library is API 13 (Honeycomb).

 ### Core

 The *core* module contains all the major classes of this library, including `MaterialDialog`.